 The first type of Area Plans are being developed for the two Regional Centers identified in the Preferred Growth Scenario.
 Downtown San Marcos is the historic heart of the community.
 The existing Downtown Master Plan was adopted in 2008.
 There has been a significant amount of change in the Downtown Area.
-The focus of that Area Plan is to continue attracting investment of commercial uses while retaining the historic character and charm that make the area unique and memorable.
+The focus of that Area Plan is to continue attracting commercial investment while retaining the historic character and charm that make the area unique and memorable.